A First-Occupancy Representation for Reinforcement Learning

-Intuitively, starting in a state $s$, this type of strategy is grounded in following one policy until a certain state $s'$ and then \emph{switching} to a different policy in the base set.
+Intuitively, starting in a state $s$, this strategy is grounded in following one policy until a certain state $s'$, which we refer to as a \emph{subgoal}, and then \emph{switching} to a different policy in the base set.
 Because the FR effectively encodes the shortest path between each pair of states $(s, s')$ for a given policy, the agent can elect to follow the policy $\pi\in\Pi$ with the greatest value of $F^\pi(s, s')$, then switch to another policy and repeat the process until reaching a desired state.
-If the target state is known to the agent, this process of selecting policies and intermediate states at which to switch can be completed before acting and thought of as forming a \emph{plan}, with the switching states serving as \emph{subgoals}.
-Note that our use of the word plan here differs from the classical term ``planning'' in MB RL.
-The resulting approach is in fact more closely related to the hierarchical \emph{options} framework \citep{Sutton:1991_fourrooms,Sutton:1998}, with the critical difference being the transferrability of the underlying representations, which enable optimal path-planning across multiple MDPs.
+The resulting approach is related to the hierarchical \emph{options} framework \citep{Sutton:1991_fourrooms,Sutton:1998}, where the planning process effectively converts the base policies into options with---as we show---optimal termination conditions.
 For a more detailed discussion, see \cref{sec:options}.